 Divorce often involves many other legal considerations.
 A divorce requires the couple to divide their property and assets equitably.
 The lower-earning spouse may ask for spousal support, or alimony, in order to maintain their standard of living without the additional income.

 For couples with minor children, divorce requires parents to settle issues regarding child custody, parenting time, and support.
 Similarly, divorces rarely end at the judgment stage.
 Even after a divorce is formally complete, people’s circumstances change post-judgment, which may alter our clients’ divorce agreements.

 The team at Melissa Pearce & Associates has represented clients across southeast Michigan.
 We understand that divorce is rarely a simple process.
 It requires a series of difficult, sometimes heated, conversations.
 Our attorneys provide a steadying presence during negotiations to ensure our clients are making the most informed decisions possible.
-If you are considering filing for divorce, contact the Michigan family lawyers at Melissa Pearce & Associates to schedule a pre-engagement meeting.
+If you are considering filing for divorce, contact the Novi divorce lawyers at Melissa Pearce & Associates to schedule a pre-engagement meeting.
 We take pride in working side-by-side with our clients to pursue the fairest, most equitable, and most amicable divorce possible.